-Why You Shouldn’t Give Up Acting shares insight into developing a positive mindset to keep you mentally healthy when pursuing your acting career.
+Why You Shouldn’t Give Up Acting shares insight into developing a positive mindset while pursuing your acting career.

 It’s really about whether or not being an actor is giving you the sense of fulfillment you need and the only way to truly touch that knowledge is to search inside your own heart, mind and soul.
 That alone will provide for you the compass you need to navigate your path.